skybldev/video-lqr/README.md

 * **[outputRes]** a `WIDTHxHEIGHT` or percentage of the source resolution
 * **[fps]** the fps of the source video

 If none are entered then the script will act interactively.
+(See Basic Usage)

 ##### Reusing Frames